Terry Baker

-Terry Wayne Baker (born May 5, 1941) is a former American football and basketball player.
-He played college football and basketball at Oregon State University in Corvallis, where he was a member of Phi Delta Theta.
-Baker played as a quarterback for the football team from 1960 to 1962, winning the Heisman Trophy as senior.
-In the spring of his senior year, he led the basketball team to the Final Four of the NCAA tournament.
+Terry Wayne Baker (born May 5, 1941) is an American former professional football quarterback who played in the National Football League (NFL) and the Canadian Football League (CFL).
+He played college football and basketball at Oregon State University, where he was a member and president of Phi Delta Theta.
+Baker played for the Oregon State Beavers football team from 1960 to 1962, winning the Heisman Trophy as a senior.
+In the spring of his senior year, he led the basketball team to the 1963 Final Four.
 To date, he is the only athlete to win a Heisman Trophy and play in the Final Four.

-Baker was the first overall pick in the 1963 NFL draft and played with the Los Angeles Rams of the National Football League (NFL) from 1963 to 1965.
-He then played for one season in the Canadian Football League (CFL) with the Edmonton Eskimos in 1967.
+Baker was the first overall pick in the 1963 NFL draft and played with the Los Angeles Rams from 1963 to 1965.
+He then played for one season in the CFL with the Edmonton Eskimos in 1967.
 Baker was inducted into the College Football Hall of Fame in 1982.

 Early life and education

-Born in Pine River, Minnesota, Baker was raised in Portland, Oregon, and attended its Jefferson High School, where was a standout three-sport athlete.
+Terry Baker was born May 5, 1941, in Pine River, Minnesota, and raised in Portland, Oregon.
+He attended Jefferson High School, where he was a standout three-sport athlete.
 Baker was a three-year letter winner in basketball, and led the Democrats to the Portland Interscholastic League city championship his senior year.
 Baker was also a great baseball player; he lettered all four years and led Jefferson to the 1959 state championship.

 Football was Baker's most dominant sport and he played quarterback and tailback for the Democrats.
 In his junior and senior seasons, the Democrats were 23–0 and won consecutive state championships.
 As a senior, he threw for 1,261 yards and ran for 438 yards.